Restriction Site Finder

 2. Lowercase input is normalized and U is converted to T.

-3. The sequence is scanned against the starter enzyme motifs in the browser.
+3. The sequence is scanned on both strands against the selected enzyme motifs in the browser.

 Each row shows the recognition motif, the cut pattern, the number of hits, and the 1-based start positions.